-- (iii) Manuscripts (see section 8): The three or more published/accepted/developed manuscripts should be inserted following the introductory material.
+- (i) Introductory materials limited to 15,000 words and incorporating a Literature Review either as a discrete chapter or as part of a larger introduction. - (ii) Manuscripts: The three or more published/accepted/submitted manuscripts should be inserted following the introductory material.
 Each manuscript will contain sections on introduction, methods, results and discussion as per peer-reviewed work in the field.
 However, these manuscripts must be supplemented by the inclusion of additional results and methods, including full experimental details, so that the work could be repeated.
-This will often mean providing more detail than in a standard publication and may be along the lines of supplementary material from any publication.
-However it should be integrated into the thesis so that these details are easily found.
-Examples may include highly detailed methods that were omitted from the published work, or background experiments or experiments where system optimization is carried out. - (iv) Discussion and conclusions (see sections 10 and 11) to support the published material and link these together into a coherent body of work and indicating directions for future work.
-Normally limited to 10,000 words and including a general discussion that brings together and synthesizes the body of work as a whole. - (v) Appendices appendices should be provided as appropriate and may contain supplementary information to the published work where necessary. - (vi) References/bibliography as for a standard thesis (see section 12) - 12) Any thesis submitted for examination, including those which use published material must include the following (as outlined in the format and presentation guidelines2): a title page, intellectual property and publications page3, acknowledgements page, abstract, contents, list of abbreviations, references/bibliography and any appendices.
+This will often mean providing more detail than in a standard publication Examples may include highly detailed methods that were omitted from the published work, or background experiments or experiments where system optimization is carried out. - (iii) Discussion and conclusions- limited to 10,000 words and including a general discussion that brings together and synthesizes the body of work as a whole. - (iv) Appendices appendices should be provided as appropriate and many contain supplementary information to the published work where necessary. - 12) Any thesis submitted for examination, including those which use published material must include the following (as outlined in the format and presentation guidelines2): a title page, intellectual property and publications page3, acknowledgements page, abstract, contents, list of abbreviations, references/bibliography and any appendices.